-Amenities Levy \$0.64 per point.
+\$0.65 per point.

-Administration Fees
+Appendix 4 - Administration Fees

-The fees in this schedule are charged as students apply for the relevant service.
+The fees in this Schedule are charged as students apply for the relevant service.

-Reconsideration of script, per Course (refundable if mark changed) \$40.00 Administration fee for special examination arrangements, for examinations sat at Victoria at other than the scheduled time, or sat at a location away from Victoria (per course) \$70.00 Copy of examination script \$10.00 Transcript of academic record \$10.00 Certificate of Completion \$5.00 Extra copies of transcript and certificate of completion received at same time as initial (per copy) \$2.00 Law Certificate \$5.00 Replacement degree certificates - dispatch within 48 hours - dispatch within 5 working days \$75.00 \$50.00 Replacement ID card \$15.00 Higher Doctorate Application Fee Note: \$2,500.00 will be refunded if the application does not proceed beyond the Ad Hoc Committee's initial consideration \$3,000.00 English Proficiency Programme Placement Fee \$100.00 International Transferring Student \$500.00 Application for Recognition of Prior Learning (may not apply in some cases, please contact the relevant Faculty Office to confirm.) \$120.00
+Reconsideration of script, per course (refundable if grade saised): 340.00 Administration fee for special examination arrangements, for examinations sat at Victoria at other than the scheduled time, or sat at a location away from Victoria (per course): Note: Students will also be liable for courier costs and all costs that may be charged by the institution where the examination is held. \$120.00 Copy of examination script \$10.00 Transcript of academic record, Certificate of Completion, Certificate of Proficiency or Certificate of Achievement: \$15.00 Extra copies of Transcript, Certificate of Completion, Certificate of Proficiency or Certificate of Achievement received at same time as initial (per copy): \$5.00 Law Certificate: Replacement degree certificates \$5.00 - dispatch within 48 hours: \$75.00 dispatch within 5 working days: \$50.00 Replacement ID card: \$20.00 Higher Doctorate Application Fee: \$3,000.00 Note: \$2,500.00 will be refunded if the application does not proceed beyond the ad hoc committee's initial consideration.
+English Proficiency Programme Placement Fee: \$100.00 International transferring student: \$500.00 NZSM non-refundable Audition Fee: \$50.00 Application for Recognition of Prior Learning: \$120.00 Note: This may not apply in some cases, please contact the relevant Faculty Office to confirm.
 Penalty Charges